What Makes Dancers So Good in Bed?

 Dancing, sex and you

-Being a good dancer isn't just about proving yourself to potential partners.
+Being a good dancer isn't just about proving yourself to potential partners in bed.
 It can also be about improving your own relationship with sex.

 "Dancing is a great way to boost confidence and become comfortable in your own skin," Birch said.
 "Sex and dancing are similar primal activities.
 They are both physical and require connection with your body.
 They both require you to get out of your head and into your body to be truly in the moment."